nikofil/nikofil.github.io/_posts/2020-02-14-rust-kernel-to-userspace-and-back.md

 We see that the kernel-mode segment registers are loaded upon initialization of the kernel!
 In a similar fashion, we will be setting the user-mode ones before jumping to user-mode for the first time to restrict the user program's permissions.
 How do we restore the kernel-mode ones afterwards, though?

-### Setting the IA32-STAR model-specific register
+### Setting the `IA32_STAR` model-specific register

 Finally, the last piece of the puzzle: Once we are in user-mode and we want to make a syscall we need a way to restore our old segment registers so that we have full permissions again.
 Obviously this is not something the user program can do, and a special mechanism is once again needed.
-As I want to use the modern syscall / sysret instructions to interface with the kernel, there are some model-specific register (MSRs) that need to be defined.
+As I want to use the modern `syscall / sysret` instructions to interface with the kernel, there are some model-specific register (MSRs) that need to be defined.
 The first of these is called `IA32_STAR` and its purpose is exactly what we want: Upon a syscall, `cs` and `ss` are restored by using the value stored in that register.
 Specifically, the following happens upon executing the [syscall instruction](https://www.felixcloutier.com/x86/syscall), among other things:

 ```
 CS.Selector ← IA32_STAR[47:32] AND FFFCH (* Operating system provides CS; RPL forced to 0 *)